Cluster Policies

 Cluster policies are manifests that control communication between Pods, between namespaces, and between the cluster and external networks.
-They do not install components — they define which connections are allowed or blocked at the platform level.
+They don't install components — they define which connections are allowed or blocked at the platform level.

-In the context of TDP Kubernetes installation, these policies are only needed when the environment imposes connectivity restrictions that affect component operation.
+In the context of installing TDP Kubernetes, these policies are only necessary when the environment imposes connectivity restrictions that affect the functioning of components.

-A recurring concept in these policies is egress: outbound traffic from a Pod toward services outside the workload itself — such as databases, S3 endpoints, corporate APIs, and object storage.
-Environments with active NetworkPolicies block this traffic by default, requiring each destination to be explicitly declared.
+A recurring concept in these policies is egress: the outgoing traffic of a Pod towards services external to the workload itself — such as databases, S3 endpoints, corporate APIs and object storage.
+Environments with active NetworkPolicies block this traffic by default, requiring each destination to be declared explicitly.

 When to consider this adjustment

-Consider this adjustment when the cluster uses active NetworkPolicies or other connectivity rules that may block the communication required by TDP components.
+Consider this adjustment when the cluster adopts active NetworkPolicies or other connectivity rules that may block communication required by TDP components.

-Depending on the environment, these policies may need to be applied before component installation or together with it.
+Depending on the environment, these policies may need to be applied before or in conjunction with component installation.

 Without these rules, TDP components may fail when trying to access: